Strut Overhaul and Servicing

 The "O" rings used in my strut are 1/8" x 1" od rings, which is a dash 210 O ring.
 The double seal O rings have part number 90025K331 dash 210.
 The price from McMaster Carr is $14.50 for 100.
 Use normal O rings or double seal for the nonmoving seals in the strut, and the double seal for the moving seal.

 5. Coat everything with oil including the "O" rings, reassemble and service.
-Aircraft hydraulic fluid should be used to service the strut; however, Bruce Patton recommends the use of motorcycle strut oil instead of aircraft hydraulic fluid.
+Aircraft hydraulic fluid should be used to service the strut; however, Bruce Patton recommends the use of 10W motorcycle fork oil instead of aircraft hydraulic fluid.
 It is not hygroscopic and allows the use of compressed air in the struts.
 His has been solid for almost 4 years.
 (NOTE: Automobile break fluid will destroy the O-rings!)

 6. Re-assemble strut and compress so the pistons are 1/2" from bottoming, and then fill the entire internal volume of the system with the motorcycle strut oil, or 5606 hydraulic oil.
 Then top up with nitrogen so the struts are fully extended except when heavily loaded.
 (See "HP-11 & 14 News Letter 4")

 7. One of the most common questions asked is "What is the appropriate pressure for the strut?"
 Well, the answer is around 400 psi.
 Here is how that is derived: Each strut is 1" in diameter with an area of 0.7854 square inches.
 There are two struts -- so the total area is 1.5708 sq.in.
 For a fully extended strut at a gross weight of 640 lbs, the pressure should be 640 divided by 1.5708 which equals 407 psi.
 Carrying 200 water, which increases the gross weight to 840, will compress the strut.
 The compressed strut should still have about 2/3 of the travel remaining.
 If you want the strut fully extended at 800 lbs gross weight, service it to (800 divided by 1.5708) 509 psi.
+It should be noted that normally it is recommended to pressurize the strut for the landing weight, not the full ballast weight of the glider.

 Here are Bob Kuykendall's comments on HP sailplane strut pressure.